carriercomm/go-to/SecurityReport.md

 [highlight any areas of the system that may be vulnerable to attack or those areas that require further investigation and analysis to ascertain the system’s level of vulnerability.]

+The main challenge is that it's impossible at IaaS level indetify few major Security Objectvies such as Indentity Abuse, Privacy, Financial Regulations and Reputation risks.
+These objectives should be managed at SaaS level.

 ## Outcome